yonasemha/Zula-online-shopping/README.md

 # Zula-online-shopping
-A project based on Mongodb, NodeJS, and  Express.
+Development team for zula online shopping application project based on Mongodb, NodeJS, and  Express.